geospatial-roman/LiDAR_CraterDetection/README.md

 # PC_Craters

+<h2> A tool for atomated bomb crater detection </h2>

-<h2>This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan using Machine Learning and Parameter based Filtering.</h2>
+<p>This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan using Machine Learning and Parameter based Filtering.</p>

 <p>By cloning the repository and running the main file from the corresponding directory.
 The points in a 3D point cloud, which belong to bomb craters will be classfied and segmented.</p>